REAC Set to Implement New Resident Engagement Recommendations

 - The additional dwelling units will not be included in determining the advisory NSPIRE score.

-- REAC believes this will improve transparency and trust in the REAC inspection.
+REAC believes this approach will improve transparency and trust in REAC inspections.

 Next, REAC is researching best practices in stakeholder engagement.

 - Voluntary surveys will be administered in advance to residents’ groups.

 - REAC aims to reduce the administrative burden of participating in a resident-focused inspection survey while promoting strategies to facilitate resident survey response rates.

 - REAC aims to identify ways to integrate the survey findings into the NSPIRE Demonstration.

 - REAC is committed to exploring advanced technology solutions and data collection methods that will provide an additional mechanism for resident feedback and improve the REAC inspection process.